 - 1 pound Beyond Beef

 - 1 teaspoon Dijon mustard

-- 3/4 teaspoon chili powder
+- ¾ teaspoon chili powder

-- 1/2 teaspoon dried oregano
+- ½ teaspoon dried oregano

-- 1/2 teaspoon Worcestershire sauce
+- ½ teaspoon Annie's Worcestershire sauce (vegan)

-- 3/4 teaspoon kosher salt, or 1/2 teaspoon table salt
+- ¾ teaspoon kosher salt, or ½ teaspoon table salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

 Sloppy Joe Sauce

-- Warm the olive oil in large skillet over medium-high heat, and add the Beyond Beef to the skillet.
-Break the beef up into small pieces and cook for 10 minutes without moving the pieces around.
-This will brown the 'beef'.
-Turn the pieces over using tongs, and continue to cook for another 5 minutes.
+- Warm the olive oil in large skillet over medium heat, and add the Beyond Beef to the skillet.
+Break the beef up into small pieces using a wooden spoon, and cook for 10 minutes without moving the pieces around.
+This will brown the 'beef' better than constantly moving it around the skilletTurn the pieces over, and continue to cook for another few minutes until cooked.
+Remove the 'beef' from the skillet, and set aside.

-- Remove the 'beef' from the skillet and set aside.
-Add the bell pepper and onion to the skillet.
+- Add the bell pepper and onion to the skillet.
 If the skillet is completely dry, add a little olive oil.
 Sauté until slightly softened, about 5 - 7 minutes.
-Add the garlic, and sauté for another 2 minutes.
+Add the garlic, and sauté for another minute.

 - Stir in the tomato paste until it's completely mixed into the veggies.

-- Add the ketchup, 1/2 cup water, brown sugar, mustard, chili powder, oregano, Worcestershire sauce, salt and pepper.
+- Add the ketchup, ½ cup water, brown sugar, mustard, chili powder, oregano, Worcestershire sauce, salt and pepper.
 Stir until well-combined and add the 'beef' back in.

 - Spoon over warmed rolls and top with Vegan Coleslaw.